Have you ever wondered how your negative self-talk sounds like in person?

 - Whenever you have a negative self-talk.

 - The differences between you and your negative self-talk.

-To catch your negative self-talk, set an hourly timer on your smart phone.
-Whenever it rings, check what you are thinking in the moment.
+To catch your negative self-talk, set an hourly timer on your smartphone.
+Whenever it rings, check what you are thinking at the moment.
 It may be annoying at first, but it’s truly effective because it disrupts your negative thinking pattern.